bernhardoj/Sock/README.md

 - Shutdown <br>
   REQUIRES ROOT.
 This action will be fired last. <br>
-  By enable the shutdown action, your device will be shutdown automatically without any prior notice.
+  By enable the shutdown action, your device will be shut down automatically without any prior notice.

 ### Premium
-Premium feature is available through in-app purchase.
+The premium feature is available through in-app purchase.
 By unlocking the premium feature, you will get: <br>
 - Dark Mode <br>
-  It will changed current theme to Dark Mode theme, vice versa.
+  It will changed the current theme to Dark Mode theme, vice versa.

 ### License
 ```